Earth Science Teacher (7–12), M.A.T.

 This option leads to both New York State Initial and Professional Teaching Certificates for pre-service science teachers.
 Applicants must have completed a minimum of nine credits in earth science and six credits in cognate sciences including chemistry and physics.

-Other requirements that must be met include 100 hours of field experience, 40 days or 300 hours of student teaching at appropriate grade levels (Secondary Education 7381T, 7383T, 7542T, and 7543T), or one year of full-time teaching at the appropriate subject area at appropriate grade level, and any additional New York State requirements.
+Other requirements that must be met include 100 hours of field experience, and 70 days of student teaching at appropriate grade levels including Secondary Education 7381T, 7383T, 7541X, and 7542T, and any additional New York State requirements.
+SEED 7542T and 7541X must be taken in the same semester.

 Contact